LPCIC/elpi/ELPI.md

 fatal-error Msg :- !, M is "elpi: " ^ Msg, coq-err M.
 ```

-The `:after` and `:replace` attributes is also available.
+The `:after`, `:replace` and `:remove` attributes is also available.

-The `:replace` attribute cannot be given to a named clause.
-This is to avoid
+The `:replace` and `:remove` attribute cannot be given to a named clause.
-the following ambiguity:
+This is to avoid the following ambiguity:

 ```prolog
 :name "replace-me"